 What to Serve with this Black Bean and Corn Salad

 This dish really does play well with almost anything.
 It's a great side dish to grilled meat, tofu or fish, and perfect with a plate of fried chicken.
-I also like to put it in a big bowl surrounded by tortilla chips and use it as a salsa.
+Take in a Mediterranean direction and serve it with this Whole Baked Fish.